PostHog/posthog.com/contents/blog/churn-rate-vs-retention-rate-churn-analysis-guide.md

 You know what's cooler than gaining new customers?
 Retaining them.

-In this guide I'm looking at churn rate and retention rate:
+In this guide to churn analysis, I'm exploring churn rate and retention rate:
 - How are they different?
 - How do you measure them?
 - Which one would win a fight?<sup>*</sup>

 These and other useful questions (like [how to reduce churn](#how-to-improve-customer-retention-and-reduce-churn)) will be answered.
 Let's get to it.

-<sup>(*strictly speaking, they'd cancel each other out... which you'll understand if you read the next section)</sup>
+<sup>(*strictly speaking, they'd cancel each other out... read the next section to understand why)</sup>

 ## What's the difference between retention rate and churn rate?

-Not much, really: retention and churn rate are inverse measures of customer retention:
+Not much, really: **churn rate** is the percentage of customers who **stop using** your product during a given period of time; **retention rate** is the percentage of **existing customers** who **continue using** your product.

-- **Churn rate** is the rate at which customers **leave** your product during a period of time, expressed as a percentage.
-So, if you have 1,000 customers and 100 of them cancel their subscription, your monthly churn rate would be 10%.
+In other words, if you have 1,000 customers and 100 of them cancel their subscription, your monthly churn rate would be 10% and your rentention rate would be 90%.
+That's it.

-- **Retention rate** is the percentage of **existing customers** who **still use** your product.
-So, if you had 1,000 customers at the and 100 of them cancelled, you'd have a 90% retention rate – i.e. the inverse or churn rate.

 Simple, right?
-Yes, but these definitions ignore two important points:
+Yes, but these definitions ignore three important points:

-1. There are numerous ways to measure and analyze both metrics
+1. There are numerous ways to measure and analyze them
+1. Just knowing what they are won't help you improve them
-2. While both are important, **retention rate** is more useful most of the time
+1. While both are important, in my view **retention rate** is more useful (most of the time)

 I'll explore these points further as we go.

-## Churn rate explained
+## Understanding churn rate

 Here's the simplest formula for churn rate:

 > **Customer churn rate** = (Churned customers during a specific period / Total customers at the start of that period) x 100

-Where you use this formula to calculate churned customers:
+Where churn customers equal:

 > **Churned customers** = (Customers at the start of the period - Customers at the end of the period) + New customers acquired in that period

-You can also calculate various form of revenue churn rate, but most people understand 'churn rate' to mean 'customer churn' so that's what I'm focusing on here.
+You can also calculate various forms of revenue churn rate, but most people understand 'churn rate' to mean 'customer churn' so that's what I'm focusing on here.

-Most companies should track churn monthly and/or annually.
-Quarterly might make sense for seasonal products, but monthly churn should capture that too.
-Want to track daily or weekly churn?
-You're better off using a [cohort retention table](#how-to-read-and-use-a-cohort-retention-table).
+The majority of companies should track churn monthly and/or annually.
+Those interested in tracking churn daily or weekly are better off using a [cohort retention table](#how-to-read-and-use-a-cohort-retention-table).
 More on those later.

-🚨 **Important:** Do not, whatever you do, confuse monthly and annual churn rates.
+> 🚨 **Important:** Do not confuse monthly and annual churn rates.
 Monthly churn compounds into annual churn – i.e. a monthly churn rate of 5% equals a massive 46% annual churn rate.
-And you can't just multiply your monthly churn rate by 12 to get your annual number.
-See [how to calculate annual churn from your monthly churn rate](#how-to-calculate-annual-churn-using-your-monthly-churn-rate) in the appendix.
+You can't just multiply your monthly churn rate by 12 to get your annual number, either.
+See [how to convert monthly churn to annual](#how-to-calculate-annual-churn-using-your-monthly-churn-rate) in the appendix.

 ### What is a good churn rate?